separatedconcerns/cashendar-mobile/README.md

 Plaid allows secure fetching of financial transactions, which we then visualize on Google Calendar by integrating with the Calendar API.

+## Usage

+Link to video demo: https://goo.gl/h5V1dH

+1. Sign in with your Google Account.
+2. Link you bank account to provide transaction data.
+3. Your Google Calendar is automatically populated with your spending by day.